-After completing an Initial Consultation, the clinician you meet with will discuss next steps.
+Step 3: After completing an intake, the clinician you meet with will discuss next steps.
 Options for support may include:

-- Consultation with a different office on campus such as Student Support and Advocacy, Disability Services, and Student Health Services.
+- Consultation with a different office on campus such as Student Support and Advocacy, Disability Services, Learning Services, and Student Health Services.